Brusnika (company)

-Brusnika (Брусника) is a Russian real estate developer that specialises in residential high-rise construction.
-The company was founded in 2004.
-Its headquarters are located in Yekaterinburg with projects concentrated in Tyumen, Novosibirsk, Yekaterinburg, Surgut, Vidny and Kurgan.
+Brusnika (Брусника) is a Russian property development company.
+Established in 2004, it specialises in highrise housing.
+Headquartered in Yekaterinburg, its projects span Tyumen, Novosibirsk, Yekaterinburg, Surgut, Vidny, Kurgan, Krasnoobsk, Omsk, Moscow and Saint Petersburg.

+Since its establishment, Brusnika has delivered two million square metres of housing[9], placing it among the top ten largest property development companies in Russia by the volume of current construction.

 History

 The company commenced operations in 2004 with the name "Partner-Invest", part of holding "Partner", which integrated several enterprises in Tyumen in the sphere of construction, production and commerce.